 Warren Buffett, one of the greatest investors of all time, recognizes the importance of consuming information.
 “Read 500 pages like this every day,” he said.
 “That’s how knowledge works.
 It builds up like compound interest.
 All of you can do it, but I guarantee not many of you will do it.”

-When it comes to private equity, hedge funds, venture capital, and the financial markets in general, books are great windows into the minds of some of the greatest dealmakers in history – their journeys, their successes, and their failures.
+When it comes to private equity, hedge funds, venture capital, and the financial markets in general, books are great windows into the minds of some of the greatest dealmakers and entrepreneurs in history—their journeys, successes, and failures.

 In this article, we compiled our top favorite private equity books.
 These books contain eye-opening stories, clever financial deals, larger-than-life personalities, and creative business concepts.
 We believe they are the best private equity books every investor should read.